HIST 407/507:

 (3) How do your book's main points relate to what you find in one or more of the reference monographs?
 [EGs]

-At the third-week meeting of the Group (see below), researchers should prepare to deliver ten-minute oral reports on their books.
+At the fourth-week meeting of the Group (see below), researchers should prepare to deliver ten-minute oral reports on their books.

-By the end of Friday of week three, these book reports will be written up and submitted as email text to Senior Researcher Kimball.
+By the end of Friday of week four, these book reports will be written up and submitted as email text to Senior Researcher Kimball.

 Kimball will give each review in the LIST above a hypertext link, allowing each Researcher to study their own review and those submitted by fellow Researchers.